 2 Taylor Lovett

 I’m still desperately seeking feedback on our OAuth implementation.
-This is a hugely important part of the APIAPI An API or Application Programming Interface is a software intermediary that allows programs to interact with each other and share data in limited, clearly defined ways., and we need to get this nailed down as soon as possible.
+This is a hugely important part of the API An API or Application Programming Interface is a software intermediary that allows programs to interact with each other and share data in limited, clearly defined ways., and we need to get this nailed down as soon as possible.

 General comments and posts are always welcome on our team o2.